stridecolossus/JOVE/panama.md

 }
 ```

-Where the temporary `layout` method maps a Java type to the layout of its corresponding native representation:
+Where the temporary `layout` method maps a Java type to its corresponding native layout:

 ```java
 private MemoryLayout layout(Class<?> type) {